 Researchers led by Bruce Spiegelman, PhD at the Dana-Farber Cancer Institute made the breakthrough.

 The report states that the harmful effects of saturated and trans fats are set in motion by a biochemical switch in liver cells called PGC-1beta.

-Prior to this study, scientists were aware that saturated and trans fats caused increases in blood cholesterol and triglycerides, but didn't know the mechanism behind it.
-By now knowing how it occurs researchers can develop treatment options to reduce or even potentially reverse the negative effects.
+Before this study, scientists were aware that saturated and trans fats caused increases in blood cholesterol and triglycerides but didn't know the mechanism behind it.
+By now knowing how it occurs, researchers can develop treatment options to reduce or even potentially reverse the negative effects.

 Call for a FREE Consultation (305) 296-3434

 CAUTION: Check with your doctor before